sytac/react-asap/README.md

 A ready to use react environment for testing and learning purpose.

 ## Why?
-Because start to write examples in react is not easy.
-You have to install webpack or browserify, babel, a web server, etc.
+Because starting to write examples in react is not easy: you have to install webpack or browserify, babel, a web server, etc. This project should get you started in a matter of seconds.

 ## Quickstart